Karljr79/stripe-billing-example/README.md

 ## Stripe Billing Setup

 Before you use this app, you will need to create some products.
 To do so, log into the Stripe Dashboard and head to the [products page](https://dashboard.stripe.com/test/products).
 Once there, use the "Add Product" button to add the following three products:

-There is no need to enter descriptions or images, but make sure you set a monthly price and make sure "Recurring" is selected.

 1. Gold plan
 2. Silver plan
 3. Basic plan

+There is no need to enter descriptions or images, but make sure you set a monthly price and make sure "Recurring" is selected.

-You can create more, but this app is configured to dynamically display 3.
+You can create more products, but this app is configured to dynamically display 3.

 ## Customer Portal Setup (optional)